The Smart Export Guarantee: explained

 What is currently the best Smart Export Guarantee rate?

-Sunsave has a partnership with Octopus Energy, which means that if you install a Sunsave Plus solar & battery system (at no upfront cost), you will gain priority access to the Intelligent Octopus Flux tariff.
+Sunsave has a partnership with Octopus Energy, which means that if you install a Sunsave Plus solar & battery system (at no upfront cost), we’ll work to get you market-leading rates for your excess energy as quickly as possible.
 If you'd like to sign up for Intelligent Octopus Flux, click here.

 If you have solar panels and a heat pump